! Museum Visitors !

 1. Regular Nature Trail Inspection and Maintenance -

 a.
-Monthly check of integrity of the boardwalks to see if any boards need to be repaired
+Monthly check of integrity of the boardwalks to see if any boards need to be repaired or replaced.
+Help with repair and replacement of boards.

 b.
-Monthly check for trash along the trail and emptying of the trash cans located along
+Monthly check for trash along the trail and emptying of the trash cans located along the trail.

 c.
 Occasional trimming of bushes along the wooded portion of the trail.